tencentyun/intlcloud-documents/yehe_doc/Serverless/Serverless Framework/框架支持/部署 Express.js 应用_intl_en.md

 - **SCF**: it will carry the Express.js application.
 - **CAM**: this component will create a default CAM role for authorizing access to associated resources.
 - **COS**: to ensure the upload speed and quality, when the function is compressed and the code is uploaded, the code package will be stored in a specifically named COS bucket by default.
 - **SSL Certificates Service**: if you configure the `domain` field in the YAML file, you will need to bind a custom domain name and enable HTTPS; therefore, you will also need to use the certificate management service and domain name service.
-Serverless Framework will automatically apply for and configure an SSL certificate based on the domain name with ICP filing.
+Serverless Framework will automatically apply for and configure an SSL certificate based on the domain name.
+If the domain name is used for Mainland China service, ICP filing is required.

 ## Account Configuration